 Iowa County Veterans and First Responders Community Group

-Meets in the Upland Hills Health NRC Activity Room, every Tuesday at 5:30 pm; The leader is Sue Phillips; The UHH Contact is Toni Rochon.
+Meets in the Upland Hills Health NRC Activity Room, every Tuesday at 5:30 pm; The leader is Sue Phillips.
 The Weight Watchers program is not managed by UHH, so please attend a meeting and speak with Sue Phillips, if you have questions regarding the program.